rombrew/phobia/doc/HardwareDesign.md

 	                // Output voltage waveform //

-Each half-bridge consists of two MOSFETs controlled by a gate drivers with a specified Dead-Time (DET).
+Each half-bridge consists of two MOSFETs controlled by a gate drivers with a specified Dead-Time `DET`.
 Depending on the direction of the current flow during the Dead-Time the actual voltage on half-bridge may be different.
-The amount of uncertainty in the output voltage expressed as follows:
+The amount of uncertainty in the output voltage `dU` expressed as follows:

 	       2 * DET * DC_link_voltage
-	 dUDT = ---------------------------
+	 dU = ---------------------------
 	                  dT

 	           |
 	           |